 Simon and his wife, Phyllis, were honored by the Conway School District Board of Education with the naming of the Raymond and Phyllis Simon Intermediate School in 2006.
 They have one daughter.

-LaDonna Spain is a school improvement specialist and school improvement zone leader for the Arkansas Department of Education.
+LaDonna Spain is Arkansas Department of Education Program Administrator for the Public School Accountability Division.
 She served as gifted and talented and Advanced Placement coordinator in the McGehee School District and taught in the Tiller School District, Delta Special School District and McGehee School District.

 She graduated from the University of Arkansas at Monticello with a bachelor’s degree in elementary education and then earned a master’s degree in gifted and talented education from the University of Arkansas in Little Rock.